-Since Jimdo is available in eight languages, our translators are working hard to enable a native experience for users all around the world.
-We have switched from plain .po files to PhraseApp several months ago.
+Since Jimdo is available in seven languages, our translators are working hard to enable a native experience for users all around the world.
+In 2013, we switched from plain .po files to Phrase.
 In order to improve the translation workflow for the developers, we have build a tool that fits our pull-request based on translation process.

 The translation process naturally includes lots of people, tools and time.
 For developers, the translation process might feel odd, as it mostly consists of simple but repeated steps: checking if new keys are needed / used, send the new keys with context, wait for all languages before deploying the change.
 When we thought about improving the process, we wanted the process to be really simple and easy to use.